Current Members

 Email: adawdy@bio.fsu.edu

-I am a third year PhD student in the Grubbs lab at Florida State University.
-My research is rooted in behavioral ecology, and I am primarily interested in the movement ecology of species of conservation concern.
-My current work includes investigating the movement behavior of cownose rays (Rhinoptera bonasus) in Apalachicola Bay and smalltooth sawfish (Pristis pectinata) in the Florida Keys and Everglades National Park.
-I have been coming to AES meetings since 2019 and currently serve on the SAC as the corporate donations liaison and auction coordinator.
+I am a PhD candidate in the Grubbs lab at Florida State University.
+My research is rooted in behavioral ecology, with the goal of filling inhibitive knowledge gaps for species of conservation concern.
+My current work investigates the ontogenetic changes in movement and habitat use of cownose rays (Rhinoptera bonasus) in Apalachicola Bay and the migratory and social behavior of the critically endangered smalltooth sawfish (Pristis pectinata) in the Southeastern United States.
+I have been coming to AES meetings since 2019 and currently serve as the SAC Chair.

 More information